BUAA-TYZ/CS149/README.md

 #### LEC08 Parallel Programming Case Studies

-- An example of batching can be fount at CS61C LAB07.
+- An example of batching can be found at CS61C LAB07.
   - get a maximum speedup 20x.
 - Generally, algorithms in class is not important.
 - Key issues when discussing the applications